Jaxelr/VueSimpleTemplate/Readme.md

 ```

 The ClientApp folder includes the default project created using the vue-cli 3.0.
 You can (optionally) replace the contents of the clientApp folder with your own custom vue project, since this template interacts directly with the vue commands, for building and debugging purposes.

+For more information on how to interact with the new vue-cli 3.0, you can [check this tutorial](https://www.vuemastery.com/courses/real-world-vue-js/vue-cli/)

 ---